andyTuruu/iphone_stopwatch/README.md

 # iPhone Stopwatch Imitation
-An imitation of the iPhone's stopwatch feature, built using HTML, CSS, and Javascript.

-## Description
 This project replicates the appearance and functionality of the iPhone's stopwatch.
 It provides a user-friendly interface that allows users to start, stop, and reset the timer, as well as record lap times.